csmetrics/csmetrics.net/README.md

 ## <a name="quickstart"></a>Quick start guide for CSmetrics.org

-**Defaults** Load the page and then press the green 'Go' button to produce a combined aggregated metric (both measured and predicted) for 199 CRA member institutions (academic and industry) for papers published in 2007 to 2016 at 210 conferences.
+**Defaults** Load the page and then press the green 'Go' button to produce a combined aggregated metric (both measured and predicted) for 6729 institutions (academic and industry) for papers published in 2007 to 2016 at 209 conferences and 80 journals.

 <p align="center">
 <img width="90%" src="docs/extra/user_guide.001.png" />